eshwavin/SETabView/README.md

 ## Usage

-Import `VCTabView` into the View Controller and any child View Controllers
+Import `VCTabView` into the parent ViewController and any child View Controllers

 ```
 import SETabView